wavefrontHQ/opentelemetry-examples/python-example/README.md

 python3 server.py
 ```

-All that is left for us to do at this point is to visit [localhost](http://localhost)
+All that is left for us to do at this point is to visit ```http://localhost``` or ```http://localhost/exception``` and
-/[exception](http://localhost/exception) and refresh the page, triggering our app to generate and emit a trace of that
+refresh the page, triggering our app to generate and emit a trace of that transaction.
+When the trace data collected
-transaction.
-When the trace data collected from the OpenTelemetry collector are ingested, we can examine them in the
-Tanzu Observability user interface.
+from the OpenTelemetry collector are ingested, we can examine them in the Tanzu Observability user interface.